 Repayments are made to the mortgage lender as normal.
 The equity loan through Help to Buy does not incur any interest over the first five years and does not require regular payments aside from £1 per month management fee, payable via Direct Debit.
 After the first five years, an interest rate of 1.75% comes into effect and increases annually at the same rate as inflation plus 1%.
 The equity loan can either be repaid in instalments of at least 10% or can be repaid when the property is sold.
 The maximum loan term for a Help to Buy loan is 25 years.
 The repayments made are based on the current value of the property and not the original equity loan value.
 This is important to consider since you will need to repay the same percentage value as you borrowed, regardless of how much the property value has increased in the interim.
 For example, if you buy a £300,000 property and borrow 20% of the value, you will receive lending of £60,000.
 If you then come to sell the property and repay the equity loan and the property is now worth £400,000 you will still need to repay 20%, i.e. £80,000.

-Applying for a Help to Buy mortgage
+Applying for the Help to Buy Mortgage Scheme

 Qualifying for a Help to Buy Loan

 - You are a first-time buyer, or a homeowner wanting to move house

 - The property is a new-build and is not worth over £600,000

 - Your purchase is not a buy-to-let, will not be sub-let, and is not a part exchange for your existing home

 - You do not own any other property, or your Help to Buy property will be the only property you own

 - You are buying a property in England (there are separate schemes for buyers in Wales, Scotland and Northern Ireland)